YepyYuan/ImageNet_git/README.md

 `inference.py`: Code for inference

-`main.py`: Implemention for the whole progress
+`main.ipynb`: Implemention for the whole progress (written in Jupyter Notebook)